gumroad/shortest/README.md

 pnpm dev
 ```

-This will automatically rebuild the project whenever you save changes
+This will automatically rebuild the project whenever you save changes.

 ## Shortest CLI development